manoa-organization-database/manoa-organization-database.github.io/index.md

 ### Club Page

-Clicking on either the club card on the database and interest search pages or the club button on your profile will take you to the appropiate club page:
+Clicking on either the club card on the database and interest search pages or the club button on your profile will take you to the appropriate club page:

 ![](doc/club-page.png)